 Lisa believes that we make history every single day.
 And, she has produced programs and exhibits that celebrate that history.
 Her vision is to bring a Jewish heritage center or museum to our community.

 Lisa is committed to building partnerships and developing public awareness for the Washington State Jewish Historical Society.
 She has served on the board of the Association of King County Historical Organizations for over six years, received the Gus Norwood Volunteer Scholarship from the Washington Museum Association, won a fellowship from the Council of American Jewish Museum Association, and was awarded a grant by the American Association of State and Local History for Project Management at the Washington State History Museum.
-Currently, Lisa teaches in the Museum Studies Certificate Program at the University of Washington and currently serves on the Museum Studies Advisory Board.
+Lisa has taught in the Museum Studies Certificate Program at the University of Washington and currently serves on the Museum Studies Advisory Board.

 Operations & Office Manager

 Shmuel has lived and worked in a variety of different Jewish communities.
 He is an educator of various Jewish Studies topics, artist, designer, and Japanese sword instructor.
 Having moved to Seattle only a few years ago, he is now part of the new generation of Jewish leaders making history here.

 Sara joined the WSJHS at the beginning of 2019.